What is Prescriptive Analytics?

-You’ve likely received a text or phone call alert from your bank notifying you of potential fraudulent charges.
-This process isn’t usually monitored by humans.
-It’s monitored by complex AI technologies that study, predict, and prescribe solutions based on prior charges.
+Ever received a text from your bank notifying you of potential fraudulent charges?
+This process isn’t usually performed by humans.
+It’s monitored by complex AI technologies.
+These AIs study, predict, and prescribe solutions based on prior charges.

 Companies like American Express and CitiBank use sophisticated predictive models.
 They use them to forecast and prevent customer churn.
-Once again, using machine learning, these banks and others are able to detect when cardholders are most likely to switch to a different bank.
-Thus, they can respond accordingly with discounts, promotional credit, and other incentives.
+Machine learning can understand when cardholders are likely to switch to a different bank.
+Thus, they can respond with discounts, promotional credit, and other incentives.

 Prescriptive analytics in retail

-There is one form of prescriptive analytics that is so commonplace, you’ve likely seen it multiple times this week without even realizing it.
+There’s one form of prescriptive analytics so commonplace, you’ve likely seen it without even realizing it.
 It is, of course, Amazon’s recommendation engine.
-Everything you see on the Amazon.com homepage is motivated by your buying and browsing patterns.
+Everything you see on Amazon’s homepage comes from your buying and browsing patterns.

-Carousels are displayed with titles like “Inspired by your Wish List” and “Books You Might be Interested In.”
+Carousels with titles like “Inspired by your Wish List” and “Books You Might be Interested In.”
 And 99% of the time, they’re spot on.
 How can this be?

-If you purchase a book on landscape photography, it won’t just offer up another book on photography.
+If you buy a book on landscape photography, it won’t only offer up another book on photography.
 It will offer up a new camera travel bag and wide-angle lens.